pruthviraj495/Statsmarketresearch-blogs/1404/Suspension_by_Wire_Market.md

- <p>PE-Steering Segment to Reach $ Million by 2029, with a % <strong>CAGR</strong> in next six years.</p>
+ <p>Active Roll Control (ARC) System Segment to Reach $ Million by 2029, with a % <strong>CAGR</strong> in next six years.</p>

- <p>The global key manufacturers of Direct Adaptive Steering include Bosch, JTEKT, NSK, Nexteer, ZF TRW, Mobis, Showa, Thyssenkrupp and Mando, etc. in 2022, the global top five players have a share approximately % in terms of revenue.</p>
+ <p>The global key manufacturers of Suspension-by-Wire include Continental, ThyssenKrupp Bilstein, Infineon Technologies, BWI, Mando and Lord, etc. in 2022, the global top five players have a share approximately % in terms of revenue.</p>

- <p>We surveyed the Direct Adaptive Steering manufacturers, suppliers, distributors and industry experts on this industry, involving the sales, revenue, demand, price change, product type, recent development and plan, industry trends, drivers, challenges, obstacles, and potential risks.</p>
+ <p>We surveyed the Suspension-by-Wire manufacturers, suppliers, distributors and industry experts on this industry, involving the sales, revenue, demand, price change, product type, recent development and plan, industry trends, drivers, challenges, obstacles, and potential risks.</p>